tudelft-cs4200/2021/lectures/architecture/index.md

 ---
 layout: page
-title: "Introduction: What is a Compiler?"
+title: "Lecture 1: What is a Compiler?"
-excerpt: "Architecture"
+excerpt: "What is a Compiler?"
 tags: ["lectures"]
 context: lectures
 subcontext: architecture